praveendivekar/hackathon-fullstack-session/README.md

 # hackathon-fullstack-session

-Hope everyone loved the sessions we had conducted on the fullstack using JS.
+Hope everyone liked the sessions we had conducted on the fullstack using JS.
 Really hoping to see everyone creating an application with this tech stack and prepare for the Mega Hackaton coming up shortly.

 This application was mainly built for this knowledge sharing sessions.
 Rather than teaching about each technology we considered as the techstack, we focused on the conceptual topics which would help you in thinking or rather your perspective on Fullstack in JS.